 - You have the potential to lose valuable relationships

 - Your motivation decrease

-Now, I know life gets in the way; we get stuck in routines that it almost becomes impossible to find time to improve our well-being.
-Emotional Intelligence has 15 competencies in which 4 of them are the key to self-management and self-care.
+Now, I know life gets in the way; we get stuck in routines that it almost becomes impossible to spend time to improve our well-being.
+Emotional Intelligence has 15 competencies of which 4 of them are the key to self-management and self-care.

 1. Emotional Self-Awareness

-Understanding your own emotions will be vital to self-management.
+Understanding your emotional cues is vital to self-management, but can only begin by paying attention to your emotions.
 What makes you angry, sad, happy, excited?
-Discover your feelings in the moment.
+Discover your feelings at the moment.
 When a situation arises, stop and analyze:

 How did you react when first presented with the situation?